-While leases are difficult to generalize, they typically require an initial down payment, followed by a set monthly payment over a fixed amount of time, usually 24 to 48 months.1 Leases allow shoppers to drive a new vehicle without buying, and can provide low monthly payments on high-end automobiles.
+While leases are difficult to generalize, they typically require an initial down payment, followed by a set monthly payment over a fixed amount of time, usually 24 to 48 months.1 Leases allow shoppers to drive a new vehicle without buying, and can provide low monthly payments.
 A lease payment often amounts to less than half the monthly payment for the same vehicle if purchased with a traditional auto loan.

-Benefits and drawbacks to buying a car
+Advantages of buying a car

 Here are a few things we kept in mind when constructing our scenario: